 You will have to complete 150 semester hours, pass the challenging CPA examination and acquire at least one year of experience before you can apply for a CPA license.
 Depending on your state’s regulations, you might also need to complete an ethics course or pass an ethics examination.

 While the road to becoming a CPA is not easy, holding a CPA license will broaden your choice of highly compensated positions in different sectors.
-As demand for qualified public accountants keeps growing, you may find that it is worth going the extra mile to become a CPA.
+As the demand for qualified public accountants keeps growing, you may find that it is worth going the extra mile to become a CPA.

-Missouri CPA requirements
+Missouri CPA Requirements

 Candidates for a CPA license are required to pass all sections of the CPA examination, to pass the AICPA ethics examination with a score of at least 90%, and to acquire one year or 2,000 hours of accounting experience.